Annual statement of the site

 • Site: building or group of buildings for which Climkit provides metering and energy accounting services.

-• Owner: site manager who mandates Climkit to manage the metering and billing of energy for their site.
-Sometimes, the owner is represented by a property management company.
+• Owner: site manager who mandates Climkit to manage the energy metering and billing of their site.
+Sometimes, the owner is represented by a management entity.

-• Consumers: tenants or co-owners residing at the site who consume energy.
+• Consumers: tenants or co-owners residing on the site who consume energy.

-• Supplier: Distribution system operator (DSO) or other external service provider supplying electricity or a service to the site.
+• Supplier: Distribution system operator (DSO) or another external provider supplying electricity or services to the site.

 What is Climkit's mandate?